Before you dive in, if you are interested in festival sponsorship, check out these titles in our “sponsorship for festivals” series:

 - Consumer Electronics & Technology or CES in Las Vegas, which had 175,212 people in attendance in 2019

-- Silicon Valley Innovation Summit, which once showcased Twitter, YouTube, MySQL, and Skype when these companies were in their infancy
+- Silicon Valley Innovation Summit, which once showcased Twitter, YouTube, MySQL, and Skype when these companies were in their infancy.
+Sadly, this festival hasn’t run since 2012, but its legacy lives on.

 - InfoShare in Gdansk, Poland, a festival for startups and investors in Eastern and Central Europe